 Trauma-Informed Community Networks (TICNs)

-Throughout Virginia, there are more than 19 communities coming together across disciplines around trauma-informed care.
-Most often in Virginia these groups form as trauma-informed community networks (TICNs).
-Some of these are well established with regular meetings and leadership structures.
-Other are just beginning the conversations.
+Some of the networks are well established with regular meetings and leadership structures.
+Others are just beginning the conversations.
 In each of these communities, these networks share common characteristics: spreading awareness, conducting training, support and implement new practices in schools, courts, and community services, and much more.
 These TICNs help to connect practice across disciplines and help to identify gaps and how policies can be implemented.
 Virginia’s community networks play a key role in advancing trauma-informed policy and promoting a statewide policy agenda.